Data Breach Incidents:

 (i) notify Client of the Data Incident by telephone and email;

-(ii) retain system logs and other information that may be relevant to the Data Incident, or to assessing the cause or impact of the Data Incident;
+(ii) retain system logs and other information that may be relevant to the Data Incident, or to assess the cause or impact of the Data Incident;

 (iii) provide all information Supplier deems relevant to the Data Incident reasonably requested by Client for the purpose of investigating the Data Incident; and